 A communication process

 Over-communication is better than under-communication.
 Do you have a timely social media meeting with key internal stakeholders?
-The purpose of the meeting is to provide them updates and ask for their help.
+The purpose of the meeting is to provide them with updates and ask for their help.
 In my book, Global Content Marketing, I discussed the possible agenda items for collaboration meetings.
 You can refer to this blog post: How to build a collaborative relationship between headquarters and geographies.

 Action for social media manager: Do you have a regular meeting to keep your stakeholders close and management closer?